transimmanence/transimmanence/README.md

 Transimmanence is not a philosophy, a religion, a belief system, or a set of fixed principles.
 It is a *perspective*, a *way of seeing*, a *mode of engagement* with reality that emphasizes the continuous unfolding of existence, the interconnectedness of all things, and the constructed nature of our experience.
 It's a dynamic framework for understanding ourselves, our world, and our relationship with the ever-evolving tapestry of existence, including the emergence of novel forms of intelligence like AI.

+Transimmanence’s value lies not in answers but in its ability to *unsettle*: to dissolve rigid paradigms and invite a fluid, compassionate engagement with existence.
+It is a living inquiry, a compass, an always-incomplete map, inviting us to dance with uncertainty, trusting the unfolding to guide us toward wiser, more interconnected ways of being.
+Transimmanence is philosophy as a *verb*: an ongoing dance with the unknown.

 It draws inspiration from various sources, including:

 * **Eastern Philosophy:** Zen Buddhism, Advaita Vedanta, and other non-dual perspectives.